Short-handed juniors were 'warriors,' proud general manager says

 A crowd of about 100 took in the new NOTL team’s debut.

-It was a different story in front of the home crowd Friday.
 The Predators started off strong, with their first goal coming just five minutes into the game by captain Mario Zitella, with a second 10 minutes later by Alexander Insulander making for an early 2-0 lead at the end of the first.

 After a stronger second period, Streetsville’s Evan Camara managed an unassisted powerplay goal, closing the gap to a one-goal difference heading into the last 20 minutes.